dchbx/dchbx.github.io/api.md

+---
+layout: default
-# API
+title: API

-## Purpose
+---
+The ACApi offers a flexible framework upon which to build health insurance marketplace technology.
+The design encourages reuse and extension by applying modern, proven system development principles:

+* Convention over configuration
+* Open source tools and systems
+* Test-first development
+* RESTful Web services

+Covers individual and SHOP marketplaces.

-The actual API provides clients access to the Resource Operation Model and the Resource Event Model.
+Clients access to the Resource Operation Model and the Resource Event Model.
 Resources are the HBX Information Model entities grouped logically to handle operations (requests and responses) and events (notifications).
 Some examples of the Resources in the HBX are Individual, Employer, Policy, and Carrier, just to name a few.

 The API is structured in a RESTful manner yielding a very logical mechanism for creating, reading, updating, and deleting (CRUD operations) information within the OpenHBX.
 The API will be exposed through different connectors or endpoints.
 The HTTP endpoints we believe will be the most commonly accessed endpoints and the majority of the initial documentation will place focus there.
 Other endpoints or connectors offered include JMS and where appropriate, direct AMQP.